logo

 Baby sign language is a simplified system of hand gestures and body movements that enables infants to express their wants and emotions before they develop verbal language skills.
 Unlike complex sign languages such as American Sign Language (ASL), baby sign language focuses on keywords and concepts relevant to a baby's daily life, such as "milk," "sleep," or "more."

-Parents can either adopt signs from existing systems or create their own gestures that feel natural and intuitive to them and their baby.
+Parents can adopt signs from existing systems or create gestures that feel natural and intuitive to them and their baby.
 As you consistently pair these signs with words, your baby will start recognising what each means.
 Imagine the joy on their face when they “ask” for milk and get it right away!

 How Baby Talk Gives Infant Brains a Boost